Human rights & labour standards

 Human rights and labour standards

-We commit to the principles of the UN Human Rights Charter, the core labour standards of the International Labour Organisation (ILO), and other international obligations and industry standards.
-For our human rights management, the UN Guiding Principles on Business and Human Rights are a source of guidance.
+The measures we take are also based on the United Nations Guiding Principles on Business and Human Rights.
+In addition, we commit to the principles of the UN Human Rights Charter, the core labour standards of the International Labour Organisation (ILO), and other international obligations and industry standards.

 - safety and health protection

-- the prevention of discrimination and harassment in the workplace
+- the prevention of discrimination and harassment of employees

 - equal opportunities and equal treatment